-However, terminal losses and VAT bad debt relief are often overlooked when businesses face insolvency, especially if the business owner prepares their own returns and aren’t fully conversant with VAT rules.
+However, terminal losses and VAT bad debt relief are often overlooked when businesses face insolvency, especially if the business owner prepares their own VAT returns and isn’t fully conversant with the relevant VAT rules.

 Review taxes for possible claims

-- Key dates for tax purposes
+- Key dates for tax purposes.

-- All tax allowances and reliefs
+- All tax allowances and reliefs.

-- The types of charges held
+- The types of charges held.

-- Any assets to be sold by the insolvency practitioner (possible gains)
+- Any assets to be sold by the insolvency practitioner (possible gains).

-- If the company is part of a group, and if so, the other members of that group
+- If the company is part of a group, and if so, the other members of that group.

-- The possibility of deferring liabilities
+- The possibility of deferring liabilities.

-- The accounting standards adopted
+- The accounting standards adopted.

-- The centre of main interest (COMI)
+- The centre of main interest.

-- Place of registration of the company
+- The place of registration of the company.

 Crown set off

-If the company has a large tax liability for VAT or PAYE, all debts to and from the Crown should be added up and assessed before any work is started to reach a net balance, as the insolvency practitioner has to ensure a tangible benefit to the estate.
+If the company has a large tax liability for VAT or PAYE, all debts to and from the Crown should be added up and assessed before any work begins to reach a net balance, as the insolvency practitioner has to ensure a tangible benefit to the estate.